OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 =======================

 The accounting_ page has a section named *MySQL Configuration* which should be studied first.
-Please note:

-* CentOS7/RHEL7 has replaced MySQL_ by the MariaDB_ database version 5.5.
-* CentOS8/RHEL8 contains the MariaDB_ database version 10.3.
+RHEL8 and EL8 clones contain the MariaDB_ database version 10.3.

 .. _MariaDB: https://mariadb.org/